malcommac/Hydra/ARCHITECTURE.md

 <a name="introduction"/>
 ### Introduction
 Asynchronous programming in Objective-C was never been a truly exciting experience.
-We have used delegates for years (I can still remember the first time I’ve seen it, it was around 2001 and I was having fun with Cocoa on my Mac OS X) and not so long ago we have also joined the party of completion handlers.
+We have used delegates for years *(I can still remember the first time I’ve seen it, it was around 2001 and I was having fun with Cocoa on my Mac OS X)* and not so long ago we have also joined the party of completion handlers.
-However both of these processes does not scale well and does not provide a solid error handling mechanism, especially due to some limitations of the language itself (yeah you can do practically  anything in C but...).
+However both of these processes **does not scale well and does not provide a solid error handling mechanism**, especially due to some limitations of the language itself *(yeah you can do practically anything in C but this is out of the scope of this article)*.

 It’s damn easy to lost yourself in a callback pyramid of doom and generally your code ends up being not so elegant and not so straightforward to read and maintain.

 Promises can help us to write better code and, with the help of constructs like `await/async` it's really a joy to deal with asynchronous programming.
 Back in November 2016 I've decided to work on a Promise library just to learn more about how this concept is implemented and how can I do it with a modern language like Swift.
-In this article I would to give a deeper look inside the architecture of my Promise library: [Hydra](https://github.com/malcommac/Hydra) is currently available on GitHub and it's pretty stable to be used in production (along with Unit Tests).
+In this article I would to give a deeper look inside the architecture of my Promise library: [Hydra](https://github.com/malcommac/Hydra).
 In this article you will not learn about how to use Hydra in your next killer app but you will learn how it works behind the scenes (by the way a complete documentation for Hydra is available in Github along with the library itself).

 [Index](#top)